Like Listening?

 Just like walking down the halls of middle school may have left you at least figuratively hanging your head a bit in defense against others’ judgments, just existing in this world may be doing that to you today.

-You might not feel the level of confidence in yourself that you wish you had.
+You might not feel the level of confidence in yourself that you wish you did.

-Today this might manifest as people-pleasing, perfectionism, or poor body image.
+Today this might manifest as people-pleasing, perfectionism, self-silencing, or poor body image.

 It might look like trying to garner others’ approval or avoid their disapproval (sometimes in ways you don’t even see happening).